Qarj/WebImblaze/MANUAL.md

     <baseurl>http://myserver</baseurl>
 ```

-You can then rewrite the test case parameter as:
+You can then rewrite the test step parameter as:
 ```
-    url="{BASEURL}/test/login.jsp"
+url:    {BASEURL}/test/login.jsp
 ```

 This is helpful if you want to point your tests at different environments by changing a single setting.

 <br />

+### Constants affected by substitution modifiers

-Variables related to date are also set at execution start time.
+Constants related to date are also set at execution start time.

 Date Variable | Description
 :------- | :----------